medabudryte/-DataPreproc/ikelti.md

-#2 funkcija, kuri gràþina absoliuèià reikðmæ bet kurio realaus skaièiaus
+#2 funkcija, kuri grazina absoliucia reiksme bet kurio realaus skaiciaus
 absolute_value = function(a){
   ifelse(a < 0, return(a * -1), return(a))
 }